Claiming for pothole damage on car insurance

 How can I tell if my car has been damaged by a pothole?

 If you’ve recently hit a pothole and notice a loss of pressure, puncture or a bulge in your tyre, the impact may have caused it.
-Low profile tyres, aka thinner tyres, are more prone to pothole damage.
+Thinner tyres are more prone to pothole damage.

 If your wheel has become bent, cracked or otherwise warped, again this might be a sign of pothole damage.
-Finally, if your suspension suddenly becomes noisier than it was, this could also be a sign of pothole-induced damage.
+Another sign of damage is your suspension suddenly becoming noisier than it was.

-Will I still receive a pay-out if the pothole isn’t reported?
+Will I still receive pothole compensation if the pothole wasn’t reported?

 How long do I have to claim for pothole damage on my car insurance?

 You should tell your insurance provider about any pothole damage as soon as possible.
-If your claim with the local authority takes a long time or is refused, your provider will already have a record of the damage so you can claim through them instead.
+If your claim with the local authority takes a long time or is refused, your provider will already have a record of the damage.
+This will then make it easier to claim through them instead.

 Get a quote